 - Spending a lot of time concealing what is seen to be a defect

-- Becoming distressed by a particular area of their body (or commonly their face)
+- Becoming distressed by a particular area of your body (or face)

 - Feeling anxious when around other people and avoiding social situations

-- Being overly worried about asking for help out of fear that they will be seen to be vain or self obsessed
+- Being overly worried about asking for help out of fear you’ll be seen as vain or self obsessed

-- Seeking medical treatment for the perceived defect such as cosmetic surgery
+- Seeking treatment for the perceived “defect” e.g. cosmetic surgery